SYPHILIS

 Condoms reduce the risk of exposure, but do not offer total protection, as syphilis can be transmitted during sexual touching* and oral sex (practices less often protected).

-A person who has sex with a syphilis chancre is at greater risk of contracting HIV or another STI.
+A person who has sexual intercourse while suffering from syphilis lesions runs a greater risk of contracting HIV or another STI.

 *mutual masturbation and sexual friction